BauliSPA/bauli-commerciale/README.md

 # bauli-commerciale

-Repository with all the infrastructure necessary for the connection between SAP Datasphere and Google BigQuery via Terraform.
+Repository with all the infrastructure necessary for the connection between SAP Datasphere, Risorsa, Board and Google BigQuery.
+Everything is handled in a centralized way via Terraform.

 ## Directory Structure